-Bench method Description Bench with a relative elevation Place your blade focus on any point.
+Bench method Description Bench with a relative elevation Place your attachment focus on any point.
 This sets Cut/Fill to 0.00 at that position and you can enter an offset above or below the benched height to get guidance to.
-Bench with a reference elevation (known elevation) Place your blade focus on a benchmark with a known elevation.
+Bench with a reference elevation (known elevation) Place your attachment focus on a benchmark with a known elevation.
 This sets Cut/Fill to 0.00 at that position and you can then enter a known elevation to get guidance to (instead of an offset away from the benched position).

-Note - You need to bench the heading before you can bench the elevation.
+Note - If you have a GNSS receiver or heading sensor, you need to bench the heading before you can bench the elevation.

-3.3.1 Bench with a relative elevation
+Bench with a relative elevation 2.3.1